MontbrunPrivateCapital/TrustTAdministrationExample/README.md

     .Select(r => r.Data);
 ```

 Yo can use `ActivityQueryRequest` as filter to perform specific search.
 Checkout the properties `.InitDate` and `.FinishDate` to reduce search scope, setting dates will get a activity between given dates.
-If you set InitDate you should also set a FinishDate, it works in ranges.
+If you set `InitDate` you should also set a `FinishDate`, it works in ranges.

-You may also fetch all your activities using not arguments but is not recommended.
+You may also fetch all your activities using not arguments, we don't recommend this but you may need sometimes.

 ```C#
 _api.GetActivitiesList()